mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Other children come and play the game but only for less than a minute before leaving.
 While their feedback is non verbal the very short length of time that some of them spend is noticeable.
 After the last one leaves Mi comments "It's so frustrating."

 In these interactions we can see a consistent message coming from peers in the playtesting process.
 They praise the look of the game but offer constructive feedback to help improve the GDP of jumping.
-The same message is delivered in a variety of ways, above we can see feedback from Mick trying to bridge a technical and conversational approach, direct feedback of the personal challenge level and an interpretation of the cause from Ch and then a more specifically technical explanation with an offer of help made in return, perhaps as a gesture of no hard feelings after the critique of the game (my speculation).
+The same message is delivered in a variety of ways, above we can see feedback from Mick trying to bridge a technical and conversational approach, direct feedback of the personal challenge level and an interpretation of the cause from Ch and then a more specifically technical explanation involving the naming of the variable _jump speed_.

-The emergence of this emerging community norm of jump feel comes from the personal experiences of the participants and from tangible feeling of lack of control over the player's character in the game.

-This indirect comments aimed to direct direction of design mirrors some of the informal norming behaviours that are less directive seen in the work of Rogoff and colleagues [find work]. ( NOTE EXPLORE THIS PREVIOUSLY?)
+While the players do not, apart from Mi's daughter, tell Mi directly to change the game, these comments appear to direct direction of the design to comply with an emerging community norm of jump feel stemming from the personal experiences of the participants and from tangible feeling of lack of control over the player's character in the game.
+These norming behaviours some of the informal norming behaviours that are less directive seen in the work of Rogoff and colleagues as explored in Lit review [@rogoff_cultural_2003].

-The players do not, apart from Mi's daughter, tell Mi directly to change the game.

-#### Other examples of emerging concepts / practices

-References to such emerging concepts and practices were present in many exchanges during directed playtesting and pair interactions.

-In the example above after comments on the jump speed Fi continues.

-    Fi: How much jump speed to you have?
-    Fi: Your jump speed is massive.
-    Fi gives advice about tidying up the sprite outlines.
-    Fi – for people with background like yours You can use the “cramping tool”” Ma and Fi – then explain – SEE THEIR RECORDING
-    So that the background is clearer.

-While Fi has only just been introduced to the ability to "cramp".
-He is happy and able to share this useful tool with Mi.
-Theme
-FIND THE EXAMPLE BEFORE DEVELOPING.

-For example the emergence of the concept of safe zone in the game of Ch and Pa - The concept of a safe zone arrives as a direct result of after adding a moving enemies GDP, the extensive use of that pattern dominates the game challenge to such an extent that it is essential for players to quickly identify and use 'safe zones'.

-### GDPs propagation through peer activity leading from Playtesting
+EXPAND EITHER HERE OR IN DISCUSSION.

+### The propagation of use of GDPs and associated practices stemming from playtesting

-The implementation of similar GDP by participant groups and individuals often spread through peer activity that often emerged from play testing.
+**The implementation of particular GDPs by participant pairs or individuals often spread through peer activity incorporating or emerging from playtesting.**

 For example, the work of the child to add 21 levels to their own game served as a way to publicise this possibility.
 The process was also spread by that child's willingness to help others to add that feature to their game.
 This shifted dependence on myself as a facilitator, or on the instruction-based support documents.
 This excerpt shows this more experience child coder Te, agreeing to show another child Ch how to add new levels.